-1. How many weddings or events (like your event) has the DJ actually done?
+1. How many weddings or events (like your reception or special event) has "the DJ" actually done?
 An experienced pro DJ, will have done 30, 40 or more successful events each year they've been in business.
-If they're a Wedding DJ, then the bulk of those events should be weddings.
+If they're a Wedding Reception DJ, then the bulk of those events should be wedding receptions.

-(We work with our clients and use a wedding plan based on a unique formula...while we have done many weddings...each one we do we want to make as unique as our clients!)
+(We work with our clients and use a wedding reception plan based on a unique formula...while we have done many wedding receptions...each one we do we want to make as unique as our clients!)

 2. Has the DJ performed at your venue before?
 While not imperative, it's reassuring to know the DJ has performed in the room or facility you're considering.
 It's helpful if the DJ knows the floor plan, the traffic patterns and the DJ may have an established working relationship with the venue.
 If not...a site survey may be a great thing to schedule with your DJ especially if your celebration takes place at a private home.